 Also, other health issues like fibroid causes swelling of the stomach.

 8. Lack of Activity (Inactivity)

-There is also a tendency to become less active as you grow older which in the long run creates a significant increase in amount of body fat accumulated.
+There is also a tendency to become less active as you grow older, which in the long run creates a significant increase in the amount of body fat accumulated.

 Another factor that causes fat accumulation is sitting too much every day.

 If you spend a lot of time sitting behind a desk at work, or spend most of your time daily sitting on a sofa watching TV, you might find out that you will gain weight easily.

 Studies show that when we sit for a long time, hundreds of bad genes are turned on, including ones that stimulate muscle atrophy.

 This lifestyle will slow down the rate at which your body burn calories and the enzymes responsible for breaking down fat will start switching off.